Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The big 5 ski resorts in the Alberta Rockies are Marmot Basin in Jasper, Norquay, Sunshine, and Lake Louise in Banff, and Nakiska in Kananaskis (see #30).
 Every Albertan has his or her favorite, but as an Edmontonian I’m partial to Marmot simply because it’s closest so I know it best.

 Johnston Canyon is to Banff what Maligne Canyon is to Jasper.
-This easy walk takes countless visitors through an stunning narrow canyon, with turquoise waters, waterfalls, and a unique collection of ink pots at the end.
+This easy walk takes countless visitors through an stunning narrow canyon, with turquoise waters, some of the best waterfalls near Calgary, and a unique collection of ink pots at the end.

 Just like Maligne Canyon, you can visit in winter for a different experience altogether, and even climb ice waterfalls with the right equipment.
 If you’re visiting Banff with kids, this hike is doable with kids, even in winter!